-- Documents must not be left unattended between work days (e.g. overnight) - Personnel should turn work papers face-down before temporarily leaving their work area - Access to IT systems is locked when personnel leave their work area - Sensitive information is disposed of in a secure manner (e.g. shredded). - Individuals are advised to take steps against unauthorized eavesdropping of sensitive information, eq: position computer screens away from casual observation.
+- Documents containing sensitive information must not be left unattended at any time. - Personnel should turn work papers face-down before temporarily leaving their work area. - Workstations, laptops, tablets, and Badger issued mobile phones must be locked when personnel leave their work area. - Sensitive information is disposed of in a secure manner (e.g., shredded). - Individuals are advised to take steps against unauthorized eavesdropping of sensitive information, e.g.: position computer screens away from casual observation.

-Whenever a work area (e.g. desk) is unoccupied for an extended time, the following will apply:
+Whenever a work area (e.g., desk) is unoccupied for an extended time, the following will apply:

-All sensitive information must be removed from the work area and be physically locked away (e.g. a drawer, filing cabinet, vehicle trunk).

-- This includes electronic media such as USB Thumb Drives, External Hard disks, and CD/DVDs. - This includes portable computing devices such as Laptops, Tablets, and Mobile Phones
+- All sensitive information must be removed from the publicly accessible or visible areas of the workspace and be physically locked away (e.g., a drawer, filing cabinet, trunk of vehicle). - This includes electronic media such as external hard and USB thumb drives and CD/DVDs. - This includes portable computing devices such as laptops, tablets, and mobile phones

-Whenever a work area (e.g. Desk) is unoccupied for a short time, the following will apply:
+Whenever a work area (e.g., desk) is unoccupied for a short time, the following will apply:

-- All sensitive information should be protected from casual observation (e.g. turned over, placed in folder) - Computer systems (laptops, desktops, tablets, mobile phones) will have their screens locked or be shutdown
+- All sensitive information should be protected from casual observation (e.g., turned over, placed in folder) - Computer systems (laptops, desktops, tablets, mobile phones) will have their screens locked or be shutdown